UMSKT/xpmgr/README.md

 In most cases, you'll need `xpmgr_x86.exe`.

-If you have Windows XP Professional x64 Edition or an x64 version of Windows Server 2003, you need `xpmgr_x64.exe`.
+If you have Windows XP Professional x64 Edition or a x64 version of Windows Server 2003, you need `xpmgr_x64.exe`.

 If you have an Itanium version of Windows XP or Server 2003, Windows Product Activation is not on those editions, so there is no need for this tool.